BobbyJoeCool/Python-Projects/Inventory Management Project/README.md

 ## GUI Functions

+### Main Screen
+Along the top, there will be buttons for each function: Warehouse Functions, IM functions, LM Functions, OM Functions, Logout, and Quit.

+The rest of the screen will house the actual GUI.
+Upon opening, a login screen will display (which will come back if the user logs out).

+Once the user logs in, the Warehouse WOrker Functions tab will automatically open

+Warehouse Worker Functions
+- PIP
+- SDP
+- MDP

+Inventory Manager Functions (everyone has access to these, editing requires permissions)
+- IUP
+- PII
+- PAR

+Location Management Functions
+- ELA
+- ELZ
+- WLI
+- ISI

+Operations Manager Funtions
+- LSU
+- CUI
+- CHL

 ### PIP - Pallet ID Pull
 Scan a label, then scan a pallet ID to pull a box or pallet from a location.
 Automatically reduces the number of boxes by the appropriate amount from that location.